jimburton/CI505/labs/Week1.md

 deals with non-empty lists, should return `True` if the element to be found matches the head of the list.
 If not, the function should return the result of calling itself on the tail of the list.
 Your function will have the structure below.

-Not the *typeclass constraint* `Eq a` -- the type of the things in the list, `a`, must be a type that can be compared for equality:
+Note the *typeclass constraint* `Eq a` -- the type of the things in the list, `a`, must be a type that can be compared for equality:

 ```haskell
 memb :: Eq a => [a] -> a -> Bool